-Fully loaded nachos made with beef, beans, plenty of cheese, and all the toppings!
+Fully loaded beef nachos made easily on a sheet pan, loaded with plenty of beef, cheese, and all the toppings!
 Perfect for a party, game day, or a family snack.
 Ready in 20 minutes!

-This recipe for Cheesy Baked Chicken Tacos is perfect for when you want a versatile recipe the whole family will love!
+This recipe for Sheet Pan Beef Nachos is perfect for when you want a versatile recipe the whole family will love!
 We love easy Mexican-inspired meals like my Southwest Chicken and Rice and Roasted Salsa Verde.
 This is one of my Mexican recipes you’ll definitely want in your dinner rotation!

 Originally I had these nachos scheduled to post in the Fall, when game day foods reign supreme… but then I started thinking that we don’t know what sports, or even life, will look like in the Fall of 2020, so why wait?